SHADOW: Seamless Handoff And Zero-Downtime Orchestrated Workload Migration for Stateful Microservices: Related Work

-Calagna et al.~\cite{calagna2024coat} present COAT for TCP connection preservation during edge migration and PAM for migration KPI prediction, but target Podman-based connection-oriented workloads rather than Kubernetes-native message-driven services.
-Laigner et al.~\cite{laigner2025transactional} confirm that microservice state is typically derived from processed messages, which is the property SHADOW uses for state reconstruction.
+Other CRIU-based approaches include Guitart's~\cite{guitart2024postcopy} diskless, iterative (pre-copy and post-copy), and connection-persistent live migrations of runC containers for HPC workloads; Voyager's~\cite{ums} complete state transfer combining CRIU memory migration with filesystem data federation and lazy replication; Ma et al.'s~\cite{ma2019live} filesystem-layer transfer for edge (56--80\% time reduction); and Calagna et al.'s~\cite{calagna2024coat} COAT (TCP connection preservation via OvS overlay) and PAM (migration KPI prediction model) for Podman-based edge workloads.
+None support concurrent source-target operation, which is what makes SHADOW's zero-downtime guarantee possible.
 The Operator pattern~\cite{operatorpattern} has been widely adopted for managing complex application lifecycles in Kubernetes, including database operators (e.g., for PostgreSQL, MySQL) and stateful middleware.
 Both KubeSPT~\cite{kubespt2025} and SHADOW use Custom Resource Definitions to drive migration as a Kubernetes-native workflow.
 SHADOW extends this pattern with an idempotent state machine reconciler that supports multiple migration strategies (Sequential, ShadowPod) and transfer modes (Registry, Direct), supporting declarative migration orchestration within Kubernetes' desired-state model.